papatangosierra/serifu/README.md

 Customarily, a note is meant to apply to the line or SFX immediately before it.

-Any line _not_ beginning with an `#`, `-`, `*`, or `!` is interpreted as a Dialogue Line.
+Any line _not_ beginning with an `#`, `-`, `*`, or `!` is interpreted as a Text Line.

-A Dialogue Line must have a Source and Text, separated by a single colon: ":".
+A Text Line must have a Source and Text, separated by a single colon: ":".

     	Ayukawa: Hmm.

-Dialogue Lines are meant to be used for any and all text in the script that's not an onomatopoetic sound effect.
-Character dialogue and asides,
+Text Lines are meant to be used for any and all text in the script that's not an onomatopoetic sound effect.
+Character dialogue and asides, narration, captions, diegetic text appearing in the artwork itself (e.g. signs, labels, etc.) would all be represented by

-A Dialogue Line may be given an optional Style, which is indicated by a forward slash character after the Source, before the colon:
+A Text Line may be given an optional Style, which is indicated by a forward slash character after the Source, before the colon:

     	Kyosuke/Excited: A-Ayukawa...!

-A Dialogue Style is meant to indicate e.g. an alternate font or typographical style.
-Different publishers have different levels of specificity they require, and Serifu's dialogue style field is meant to be open and un-opinionated enough to accommodate a wide variety of editorial needs.
+A Text Style would typically be used to indicate an alternate font or typographical style from the way a given Text Line would normally appear.

+Different projects have different levels of specificity they require in a script, and Serifu's Label and Style fields are meant to be freeform enough to accommodate a wide variety of editorial needs.

 Spaces or tabs immediately before or after the colon are ignored, so the following Dialogue Lines are equivalent: